 With this trick, one spouse gives money to a family member, who then ‘gifts’ it back into a trust account.
 This could make the funds separate instead a marital property and not subject to division during divorce.
 There are different ways that this tactic can be applied, so be on the alert for unusual variations in standard payroll deposits.

 If you are concerned that your soon-to-be-ex spouse is concealing marital assets, it is critical that you have an experienced divorce attorney who can help you pinpoint and prevent any attempts to hide money.
-At Haas Tharrington, P.A., we will work with you to ensure that you get the settlement you are entitled to.
+At Haas & Associates, P.A., we will work with you to ensure that you get the settlement you are entitled to.
 Call us today for a confidential consultation.